If you’re creating a program for the Solana blockchain using the Anchor framework,

 To verify a deployed program, it must(!) be published as a verifiable build;

-otherwise, the anchor verify
+otherwise, the anchor verify command will fail.

-This article talks about experiences at the Anchor version 0.27.0. |
+| Note | This article talks about experiences at the Anchor version 0.27.0. |

 A verifiable build is a program build that is created in a predefined and clean environment, in this case, in the Docker container.

-By default, the docker image used is project-serum/anchor
+By default, the docker image used is project-serum/anchor,

 configured at anchor cli in particular docker tag.

-You can specify to use a specific image with the CLI arguments -d, --docker-image <DOCKER_IMAGE>
+You can specify to use a specific image with the CLI arguments -d, --docker-image <DOCKER_IMAGE>.

-Or specify docker tag in Anchor.toml
+Or specify docker tag in Anchor.toml file with

-anchor_version
+anchor_version parameter

-is the image for the tag).
+(project-serum/anchor is the image for the tag).

-The docker image is pulled from Docker Hub, and the build is executed inside it.
+anchor build --verifiableThe docker image is pulled from Docker Hub, and the build is executed inside it.

 As it’s a clean environment, the build process requires the download of all dependencies and the compilation takes some time.

-The result of the build is a standard .so
+The result of the build is a standard .so binary file, which is stored at directory ./target/verifiable/.

-The build also generates the IDLs, which are stored at ./target/idl/
+The build also generates the IDLs, which are stored at ./target/idl/ and ./target/types.

-You can publish the compiled binary to the network (while I haven’t found a way to use anchor deploy
+You can publish the compiled binary to the network (while I haven’t found a way to use anchor deploy for this purpose).

-Instead, you can use the solana
+Instead, you can use the solana CLI tools.

 solana program deploy -v -u devnet --keypair ~/.config/solana/devnet.json \